Funnel Ants – How to Get Rid of Funnel Ants in your Lawn

 Professional pest control is the best approach to get rid of funnel ants from your lawn

-A professional pest control service is the best approach for funnel ant solution.
+A professional pest control service is the best approach for a funnel ant solution.
 A professional technician will, using a commercial grade pump, thoroughly spray every inch of the affected area using a chemical which binds to the soil.
 This means that it is effective in reaching and killing the colony.
 Additionally, the chemical won’t kill your lawn and is safe for humans and pets.

 A professional funnel ant treatment is long-lasting (often up to 6 - 12 months or more), which means it will also minimise re-contamination from neighbours.